Patch-level Neighborhood Interpolation: A General and Effective Graph-based Regularization Strategy

-VAT~\cite{miyato2018virtual} extends the adversarial training by utilizing ``virtual'' adversarial perturbations to construct adversarial smoothness, obtaining effective improvement on accuracy in semi-supervised learning~(SSL).
-Particularly, VAT replaces true labels $y$ of samples in the formulation of adversarial training by current estimate $p(y|x;\hat{\theta})$ from model:
+\paragraph{Virtual Adversarial Training~(VAT).} VAT replaces true labels $y$ of samples in the formulation of adversarial training by current estimate $p(y|x;\hat{\theta})$ from the model:

-where $D[q,p]$ measures the divergence between two distributions $q$ and $p$. $r$ is the adversarial perturbation depending on current sample $x$ than can further provide the smoothness in SSL.
-Then the VAT regularization could be derived from the inner maxization:
+where $D[q,p]$ measures the divergence between two distributions $q$ and $p$. $r$ is the adversarial perturbation depending on the current sample $x$ that can further provide smoothness in SSL.
+Then the VAT regularization $\mathcal{R}_{\rm vadv}(x,r;\theta)$ is derived from the inner maximization:

-One elegant part of VAT is that it utilized the second-order Taylor's expansion of virtual adversarial loss to compute the perturbation $r$, which can be computed efficiently by power iteration with finite difference.
-Once the desired perturbation $r^*$ has been computed, we can conduct forward and back propagation to optimize the full loss function:
+One elegant part of VAT is that it utilized the second-order Taylor's expansion of virtual adversarial loss to compute the perturbation $r$, which can be computed efficiently by power iteration with finite differences.
+Once the desired perturbation $r^*$ has been obtained, we can conduct forward and back propagation to optimize the full loss function:

 where $\mathcal{L}_0$ is the original supervised loss and $\beta$ is the hyper-parameter to control the degree of virtual adversarial smoothness.